-When we choose to perceive an event in its totality our viewing field expands so that we have an opportunity to perceive information beyond our particular conditioning.
+When we choose to perceive an event in its totality our viewing field expands so that we have an opportunity to partake of information beyond our particular conditioning.
 We can’t disregard that conditioning that so deeply shapes us; we can only transform it through knowledge, knowledge of the self, and the higher-order of things.
 We are so entrenched in misconceptions about the entity we refer to as “I” that it often takes lifetimes to start to slough off all those accumulated untruths that keep us moored in these bodies; this world.
-But as we gather information that resonates with what we have come to perceive as truth, that body of data is stored in our Noetic atmosphere and becomes our touchstone, our authority.
+But as we gather information that resonates with what we have come to know as truth, that body of data is stored in our Noetic atmosphere and becomes our touchstone, our authority.
 This larger, deeper knowledge base is cultivated from our reasoning mind, from our direct experiences and from the wisdom that has been passed down from others.
 This, then, becomes a harbor, a place where we can go whenever uncertainties arise and be nourished at the most fundamental level of our being.
 This inexhaustible wellspring is where all those conditioned responses that dislodge us from equanimity can be transformed.
 This is momentous — to have information that our own sound reasoning affirms is reliable and which can bring Light to our confusion and despair!
 When we act from this expansive view of the whole, rather than from the usual prevailing influences that determine our behavior, we become forgiveness, as we become truth.